1. What is Montana Foreign LLC Registration?

 commonly referred to as a Certificate of Authority.

-2. When is Montana foreign LLC registration required?
+2. When is Montana Foreign LLC registration required?

-Montana requires a foreign LLC to register if the company is considered to be transacting business in Montana.
+Montana requires a Foreign LLC to register if the company is considered to be transacting business in Montana.
 While Montana statutes do not provide a single, all-inclusive definition, the following ongoing activities generally trigger the registration requirement:

 - Maintaining an office, warehouse, storefront, or other physical business location in Montana